RidgeBatty/TGE-V2/docs/README.md

 # Docs

-Here are some good practices to setting up and building your TGE game.
+Here are some good practices for setting up and building your TGE game.

 ## Primer

-Basic structure of a TGE game main file:
+Basic structure of a TGE game main file may look something like this:

 ```
 import * as TGE from '../../engine.js';